 Drugs To Start

-- Low Molecular Weight Heparin – the admitting doctor should complete a VTE Risk Assessment and prescribe appropriately.
-Ensure that there are no contraindications to heparin.
+- Low Molecular Weight Heparin – the admitting doctor should complete a VTE Risk Assessment and prescribe appropriately

-- TED stockings – all patients (with the important exception of vascular surgery patients) will receive below knee TED stocking, unless contraindicated.
+- TED stockings – all patients (with the important exception of vascular surgery patients) will receive below knee TED stocking.
 These need to be prescribed but check for contraindications (especially in the elderly).
 Contraindications include severe peripheral vascular disease, peripheral neuropathy, recent skin graft, severe eczema.

 The perioperative care of patients with diabetes mellitus (DM) is becoming increasingly common.
 The exact pre-operative management varies between patients, but the following can be used as a basis.